MartinHartmannJensen/PrjRem/README.md

 ## Future

-#### Remote storage

-Password services offer storage you can reach anywhere.
-I want the option to use SSH for storing on other personal machines as a start

 #### Fancy user interface

 Program is set up as command based right now.
 Should be easy to build an UI with one of those cool kids' frameworks.

+#### Android support

+Remote storage synchronization via LAN on an always-on device.